Constipation Relief: How To Poop Fast (& Other Prevention Tips)

 7. Massage Your Colon

 You don’t simply deserve a little massage — you may need one!
 Colonic massage helps to relieve constipation by releasing gas and waste products.
 And it downgrades stress, which is a real bowel clencher (and cause of constipation).
-Be sure to drink lots of water before and after the rub down.
+Be sure to drink lots of water before and after the rub down to flush out the aftermath.

 8. Squat to Poop